Status: The Public's Right to Know Act received royal assent on April 21, 2022

 Ministry responsible: Justice and Solicitor General

-Bill 9, the Public’s Right to Know Act, would help improve public safety by making it easier for Albertans to access crime data so they can make informed decisions about protecting themselves and their communities.
+The Public’s Right to Know Act (formerly Bill 9) helps improve public safety by making it easier for Albertans to access crime data so they can make informed decisions about protecting themselves and their communities.

 Currently available metrics, such as police-based crime data, will be reported at least one per year by tabling a report in the legislature and publishing them on the Government of Alberta website.
 Additional metrics can be added as they become available.